Lucky Charms Layer Cake

 - Sift flour, measure, re-sift three times with baking powder and salt.

-- Cream butter and shortening until smooth.
+- Cream butter until smooth.

 - Add sugar gradually, creaming thoroughly.
 Stir in vanilla.